vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

        * `vs-kubernetes.kubectl-path` - File path to the kubectl binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
        * `vs-kubernetes.helm-path` - File path to the helm binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
        * `vs-kubernetes.draft-path` - File path to the draft binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension (note current versions of Draft are not supported on Windows).
+       * `vs-kubernetes.kubeconfig` - File path to the kubeconfig file you want to use.
+This overrides both the default kubeconfig and the KUBECONFIG environment variable.
        * `vs-kubernetes.autoCleanupOnDebugTerminate` - The flag to control whether to auto cleanup the created deployment and associated pod by the command "Kubernetes: Debug (Launch)".
 The cleanup action occurs when it failed to start debug session or debug session terminated.
 If not specified, the extension will prompt for whether to clean up or not.
 You might choose not to clean up if you wanted to view pod logs, etc.
    * `vsdocker.imageUser` - Image prefix for docker images e.g. 'docker.io/brendanburns'